Product Management: What Is It – But Most Importantly, What Isn’t

 There’s no perfect solution to the problem

 In truth, though you may have understood and validated a problem and seized the market opportunity, you won’t be able to come up with a perfect solution to it.
-Reason being that there’s no perfect solution in the first place.
+There’s no such perfect solution in the first place.

 But hey, the good news is that there’s plenty of ways to build a framework to enable you to learn and to fail, often and cheaply.
-By focussing on building MVP’s (Minimum Viable Product), or as I like to call them, MVE’s, you’ll place the problem at the centre.
-Then, by iterating in the Build, Measure and Learn cycle, optimal solutions will arise by themselves.
+By focussing on building Minimum Viable Products (MVP), or as I like to call them, Minimum Viable Experiments(MVE), you will place the customer at the centre.
+Then, by iterating in the Build, Measure and Learn cycle, optimal solutions will arise.

 As a Product Manager, you should not only focus on building new products or services, but also on enabling an A/B test framework that lets you measure and learn from your mistakes.
-You also depend on customer feedback to make product decisions, so you should consider yourself accountable for bringing that feedback in.
+You also depend on customer feedback to make product decisions, so you should consider yourself accountable for building those feedback loops in.

-If you never establish a testing/customer feedback culture in your company, all you’ll have will be biased opinions and assumptions, and the HiPPO‘s (highest paid person’s opinion) will always win.
+If you never establish a testing/customer feedback culture in your company, all you will have is biased opinions and assumptions, and the HiPPO‘s will always win.

-As a Product Manager, you should be able to identify and understand a problem, come up with a solution and enable a process to build it.
-The faster you’re at learning whilst you do that, the better the solution you’ll build.
-As a consequence, the more you’ll sell.
+- As a Product Manager, you should be able to identify and understand a problem, comeup with a solution and enable a process to build it

-The rest you’re doing as a Product Manager is just keeping you away from focussing on the above tasks.
-Thus, you should stop doing it as soon as you can.
+- The rest you’re doing as a Product Manager is just keeping you away from focussing on the above tasks.
+Thus, you should stop doing it as soon as possible

 Best of luck to you and to your successful products.